 - Mix Jello into with boiling water (I microwaved the water in a large glass bowl until bubbling).

 - Stir in pie filling and pineapple.
-Mix well then pour into a greased baking pan.
+Mix well then pour into a lightly greased baking pan.
 Carefully move to the fridge and chill until set (about 2-4 hours).

 - To prepare the topping, beat whipped cream cheese, Greek yogurt (or sour cream), sugar and vanilla using a hand mixer until smooth.